Geometry functions

 Function bundle: Geometry

 Constructs a Geometry object from serialized JSON text or a dictionary.
-The JSON schema must follow the ArcGIS REST API format for geometries.
+The JSON schema must follow the ArcGIS REST API JSON specification for Geometry objects.
 This function may also return the Geometry of an input feature.

 Feature geometries in the visualization and labeling profiles are generalized according to the view's scale resolution to improve drawing performance.
 Therefore, using a feature's geometry (i.e. $feature) as input to any geometry function in these contexts will return different results at each scale level.
 Other profiles, such as popup, provide the full resolution geometry.